starius/ScPrime/cmd/spc/README.md

   stored files.

-* `spc pubaccess convert [source siaPath] [destination siaPath]` converts a siafile to a pubfile and then generates its skylink.
-A new skylink will be created in the user's pubfile directory.
-The pubfile and the original siafile are both necessary to pin the file and keep the skylink active.
+* `spc pubaccess convert [source siaPath] [destination siaPath]` converts a siafile to a pubfile and then generates its publink.
+A new publink will be created in the user's pubfile directory.
+The pubfile and the original siafile are both necessary to pin the file and keep the publink active.
 The pubfile will consume an additional 40 MiB of storage.

-* `spc pubaccess blacklist [skylink]` will add or remove a skylink from the Renter's Pubaccess Blacklist
+* `spc pubaccess blacklist [publink]` will add or remove a publink from the Renter's Pubaccess Blacklist